TimOosterhuis/MAS-project/index.md

 We can see that players East and North no longer hold it for possible that 'South owns 10 of clubs' after this announcement.

 ### Future Work
-Klaverjassen is much more detailed than represented by our program in this project.
+Klaverjassen is more detailed than represented by our program in this project.
 There are a lot of expansions that we can think of that would greatly improve this program.
 A selection of these expansions include:
-1. letting Players be aware of Roem and Stuk, so that they may play different cards to gain bonus points for themselves or sacrifice some points to not let the opposing team gain bonus points.
+1. letting Players be aware of roem and stuk, so that they may play different cards to gain bonus points for themselves or sacrifice some points to not let the opposing team gain bonus points.
 2. Increase the number of hands from 1 to 16, or let a game continue until one of the teams has more than 1500 points after a hand.
 3. Implementing signing and the understanding of this (this would come with a believe system, not just knowledge interpretation)